-Instead, the preferred focus is to do all we can to reduce our carbon emissions to an absolute minimum through technology, behavioral change and significantly increasing our ability to generate renewable energy on site.
+Instead, the preferred focus is to do all we can to reduce our carbon emissions to an absolute minimum through technology, behavioural change and significantly increasing our ability to generate renewable energy on-site.
 To ignore these fundamental steps or even rush them and use offsetting to meet our Net Zero target instead, is where the perception of ‘cheating’ comes in.

 While the need to offset should decline as we develop our awareness of our carbon impact, it is generally acknowledged that we need to buy ourselves some time.
 Enter: carbon offsetting.